- 1What Are Metabolic Myopathies?

 There is no effective treatment available for metabolic myopathies.
 However, the following measures help in relieving the symptoms.

-• Low-fat diet: Intake of foods rich in carbohydrates, vegetables, and fruits and less fat are found to be helpful.
+Low-fat diet: Eating foods rich in carbohydrates, vegetables, and fruits with less fat is found to be helpful.

-• Enzyme replacement therapy: intravenous administration of deficient enzymes is done to relieve the patient from symptoms like fatigue, muscle pain, etc.
+Enzyme replacement therapy: The patient receives deficient enzymes through intravenous administration, which relieves symptoms like fatigue, muscle pain, etc.

-• Physical training: A therapist provides special training to get relief from muscle pain.
+Physical training: A therapist provides special training to relieve muscle pain.
 They also aid in doing mild exercise to manage body weight.

 Conclusion: